TechnoTanuki/Python_BMP/docs/BitmapLib_Doc.md

                         to draw in
         c             : complex number
-        d             : power to raise z to juliaparam    : coordinates in real
+        d             : power to raise z to domain        : coordinates in real
                         and imaginary plane
         rgbfactors    : [r, g, b] values
                         range from